 Want to go naked on a beach?
 Or are you a naturist and want the whole experience of shopping, swimming, and dining without your clothes on?

-Spain might be the most popular country in European surveys for naked bathing beaches, but without a doubt, France, with the longest tradition, has the very best smart and stylish naturist resorts.
-And France has the coastline and the weather.
+Spain might be the most popular country in Europe for naked bathing beaches, but without a doubt, France has the very best naturist resorts.
+Plus, France has the coastline and the weather.
 So it’s not surprising that some of the world’s most popular nudist spots are in southern France.

 It’s all very well organized as well, so don’t worry if you’re a bit nervous about venturing into this naturist haven.
 The French Federation of Naturism officially recognizes and checks the many naturist campsites while official youth organizations do the same.

 You’ll also find a lot of nude beaches in France.
 All along the coastline on designated nude beaches as well as in secluded places and on the little islands away from the mainland, people strip off completely.